Hsnayrus/Certification-Courses/Meta-Back-End-Developer/Meta-The-Full-Stack/Documents/Notes.md

 <h1 style="font-size: 2.5em">Course Notes</h1>

-## What is 'Stack' in Full Stack Development?
+# What is Full Stack Development?

+## What is a Stack?

 * They are a set of applications or technologies you use to fix a problem or create a project with a certain development focus.
 * Some Examples of stacks are: